adslbarxatov/KeyboardSwitcher/README.md

 It is recommended that you prepare this utility for use.
 Follow the algorithm presented below:
 1. Place 'LangChanger.exe' directly to 'Program files' or 'Program files (x86)' folder.
 2. Create a shortcut for it on your desktop.
-3. Move shortcut to 'Main menu' (it is not important what subfolder you will select).
+3. Move shortcut to 'Main menu' (it doesn't matter what subfolder you will select).
 4. In 'Main menu' do right click on the shortcut and select 'Properties'.
 Stay in field 'Hotkey' and set key combination for quick call of utility (f.e., Ctrl+Alt+K).
 Press 'OK' button.
 However, nothing disallows you to launch the utility directly from 'Main menu' or 'Desktop'.